 - Communications.
-Long-term care homes must keep staff, residents and families informed about COVID-19.
+Long-term care homes must keep staff, residents and families informed about COVID-19, including frequent and ongoing communication during outbreaks.
 Staff must be reminded to monitor themselves for COVID-19 symptoms at all times, and to immediately self isolate if they develop symptoms.
 Signage in the Long-Term Care home must be clear about COVID-19, including signs and symptoms of COVID-19, and steps that must be taken if COVID-19 is suspected or confirmed in staff or a resident.
 Issuing a media release to the public is the responsibility of the institution but should be done in collaboration with the public health unit. - Food and Product Deliveries.
 Food and product deliveries should be dropped in an identified area and active screening of delivery personnel should be done prior to entering the home.

-In accordance with O. Reg 68/20 made under the Retirement Homes Act, retirement homes must take all reasonable steps to follow the required precautions and procedures outlined in this Directive.
+In accordance with subsection 27(5) of O. Reg 166/11 made under the Retirement Homes Act, 2010 retirement homes must take all reasonable steps to follow the required precautions and procedures outlined in this Directive.